Advanced-Data-Reporting-Fall-2020/final-project-template-healthdata/README.md

 health_department_combined_expenditures.csv
   Combined expenditures from each department we received data from.

-05-local-health-departments.csv
+LocalHealthDepartments.csv
     Data from the KHN story that inspired this project, including      full-time expenditures.

-LocalHealthDepartments.csv
-  More data from KHN story, which served as a jumping-off point.

 ## Technical